-If you have leftover smoked lake trout, skin and debone and use it in a salad the next day.
-Or combine the smoked lake trout with some lite mayo, a little chopped celery, some relish, and a dash of salt and pepper for a fancy fish salad sandwich or wrap for lunch.
+If you have leftover smoked lake trout, skin and debone it.
+Then use the smoked fish in a salad the next day.
+Or combine the smoked lake trout with some lite mayonnaise, a little chopped celery, some relish, and a dash of salt and pepper for a fancy fish salad sandwich or wrap for lunch.
 Yum!

 Easy Smoked Trout

 - 2 – 3 medium to large trout, cleaned (leave head and tail on or remove)

 - 1 bottle your favorite marinade or salad dressing